umairzubairu/user-ops-manager/README.md

 With these steps, your application will start using MySQL as its primary database for data storage, but do remove in-memory (H2 from pom and yml setting with above) setting

+### TODO

+There are some action items that are draft as initial version in [TODO.md](/TODO.md).
+Will try to complete them in the free time.